-As a foreigner, you need to show your passport to register for the sim card. …Remember to ask the staff to activate the internet for you.
-There are usually variety packages for you to choose.
-And there are also 2 options, pre-paid and post-paid for you to consider.
+As a foreigner, you need to show your passport to register for the sim card.
+Remember to ask the staff to activate the internet for you.
+There are usually variety packages for you to choose, you can go for pre-paid or register for post-paid.

 The main operators in Malaysia are Maxis, Celcom, Digi, U Mobile… I am using Maxis with the basic package RM30/ month.
 With Maxis app, you can easily top up your balance or add in your internet data.

 2. GET A “TOUCH ‘N GO” CARD

 One of the very first things you need to know as moving to a new city is its public transportation system.
 To me, public transport in KL is diverse and convenient in compare with my home country.
 As I mentioned above, KL Sentral is the most accessible station in terms of easily getting around the city.